 With the V Phase Offset control, you can set the vertical timing of the output video with respect to the reference.
 Setting this control to 0 keeps the output video frame aligned with the converter's reference input or with the incoming video if reference is missing.
 For normal operation, the V Phase Offset control for each converter should be set to 0.
 Increasing the value will delay the output video in one-line increments of the output video standard.
-In order to advance the vertical timing of the output video minus the number of lines that you wish to advance the output video (e.g.: for 1080i/59.94 output video the total number of lines is 1125, so to advance the output video 5 lines, set the value to 1120).
+In order to advance the vertical timing of the output video with respect to reference, set the control to the maximum total number of lines of the output video minus the number of lines that you wish to advance the output video (e.g.: for 1080i/59.94 output video the total number of lines is 1125, so to advance the output video 5 lines, set the value to 1120).
 When increasing the V Phase Offset causes it to go beyond the limit of the frame buffer, the V Phase Offset will wrap to the beginning of the frame buffer, resulting in a change of one frame of throughput delay between the video input and the video output.